zohaibsheikh96/stock-analysis/README.md

 ### Performace of Stocks

 The year 2017 was largely a good year for stocks that were under consideration.
 The percentage return was showing a positive direction and some stocks like DQ and ENPH more than doubled in their value.
 The image below shows a summary of how 2017 rolled out for the stocks.

 <img width="246" alt="2017" src="https://user-images.githubusercontent.com/73799417/103441052-28f57380-4c19-11eb-8704-6a11609dbc91.png">

+2018 was generally a bad year for the portfolio.
+Most of the stocks lost a chunck of their value , where only ENPH and RUN were able to finish the year with positive gains.
+It is also interseting to see how the volume of shares traded in 2018 is less than 2017.